MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/portal-config/live-config-cross-play-xbox-win10.md

     <td>
       For UWP-only games, only a limited set of catalog configuration needs to be set up.
       In particular, Marketing Info should be filled out for UWP-only games, as service configuration consumes the strings entered here for any Partner Center-configured Xbox Live game.
-      Additionally, availabilities should be setup with “not available” to ensure that the game will never appear in the Xbox One catalog if/when the catalog info for the game gets published.
+      Additionally, availabilities should be setup with "not available" to ensure that the game will never appear in the Xbox One catalog if/when the catalog info for the game gets published.
     </td>
   </tr>
 </table>